-Initiated by Highways Committee on 27th January 2020 Reviewed and signed off by the Project Review Group on 25th January 2021
+Initiated by Highways Committee on 27th January 2020 Reviewed and signed off by the Project Review Group on 25th January 2021 Approved by Council on 15th February 2021 (Resolution 25/21)

 Aim

 The aim of this document is to provide a client brief for the proposed redesign, visual and physical enhancement of Liss village centre along with other substantive improvements, specifically from the Newman Collard car park on Hill Brow Road, past the shops on Lower Mead and along Station Road to the railway station.
 Any design must fit for purpose not only the residents of Liss today but for the projected population increase over the next 30 years.